Radiative corrections to the nucleon isovector $g_V$ and $g_A$: Materials and Methods

 \section{Materials and Methods}

 We begin our analysis of radiative corrections to $g_V$ and $g_A$ by identifying the leading contributions enhanced by large logarithms.
 The dominant part of these corrections arises from universal logarithms between the electroweak scale and hadronic scale, as well as between the hadronic scale and the characteristic MeV scale of experiment.
-In the leading-logarithm (LL) approximation, the corrections at the electron mass scale $\mu_\chi = m_e$ are~\citep{Marciano:2005ec,Cirigliano:2023fnz,Cirigliano:2024nfi} \begin{linenomath}
+In the leading-logarithm (LL) approximation, the corrections at the electron mass scale $\mu_\chi = m_e$ are~\citep{Marciano:2005ec,Cirigliano:2023fnz,Cirigliano:2024nfi}\footnote{We exploit the dimensional regularization in $d = 4 - 2 \varepsilon$ dimensions with the chiral version of modified minimal subtraction scheme subtracting } \begin{linenomath}

 \end{linenomath} with the electromagnetic coupling constant $\alpha$ and the strong coupling constant $\alpha_S$. $M_W$ and $M_Z$ denote the electroweak-scale masses of the $W$ and $Z$ bosons, respectively, the hadronic scale is taken as $\mu_0 \approx m_N$, with the nucleon mass $m_N$, and $g_A^{\left( 0 \right)} \approx 1.27$~\citep{Cirigliano:2022hob} denotes the axial-vector charge in the chiral limit without radiative corrections.
 To estimate the associated uncertainty, we vary $\mu_0$ within the range $\left[ \frac{m_N}{\sqrt{2}}, \sqrt{2} m_N \right]$ and show the dependence of these LL results on the hadronic scale $\mu_0$ in Figure~\ref{fig:perturbative_improvement_upon_tree_level}.